 “When you’re building a solar project to last for 30 years, choosing a racking solution that stands up to even the fiercest storm is an investment in long-term success,” said Pat Hutchinson, president of Brilliant Rack.

-For maximum ongoing generation in even the worst weather events, start with a racking system proven to withstand the fiercest fury of Mother Nature.
+For maximum ongoing generation in even the worst weather events, start with a solar rack support system that is proven to withstand the fiercest fury of Mother Nature.

-For more information on Brilliant Rack design and performance, visit the Brilliant Rack display at the MNSEIA Gateway to Solar Conference, November 12-13, at the Airport/Mall of America Hilton near the Minneapolis/St. Paul Airport.
+If you are a solar developer, installer or investor that would like more information on Brilliant Rack’s solar rack support system design and performance, visit the Brilliant Rack display at the MNSEIA Gateway to Solar Conference, November 12-13, at the Airport/Mall of America Hilton near the Minneapolis/St. Paul Airport.
 Or click on the website, www.brilliantrack.com .